surniaulula/wpsso-google-merchant-feed/readme.txt

 == Upgrade Notice ==

-= 5.2.0-dev.1 =
+= 5.2.0-dev.2 =

-(2023/01/21) Added a filter hook to sort the variations array (moving the requested variation first).
+(2023/01/21) Added a filter hook to sort the WooCommerce variations array (moving the requested variation first).

 = 5.1.0 =